Tutorial to build ODA-Component from Open-API Reference Implementation

 Delete the deployment.yaml template and create three new templates called deployment-productinventoryapi.yaml, deployment-partyroleapi.yaml and the last one deployment-mongodb.yaml.

 Copy the code below into deployment-productinventoryapi.yaml.
-Only the component.type field has been parameterised (a production heml chart would typically parameterize many more values, which are stated in the values.yaml file).
-The file also uses the Release.Name which is the name given to the instance of the component when deployed by Helm (we could potentially deploy multiple instances in the same ODA-Canvas).
-Note that we also pass the release name and component name as environment variables into the container.
+The file uses the Release.Name which is the name given to the instance of the component when deployed by Helm (we could potentially deploy multiple instances in the same ODA-Canvas).
+Note that we also pass the release name, component name etc as environment variables into the container.

 apiVersion: apps/v1